NishchayAnand/software-engineering/System Design/LLD/OOP/Design Patterns/Creational/Notes.md

 # Understanding Creational Design Patterns

+- Describes how to abstract the process of creating an object, hiding how object are created and put together when exposing only their interface.

+- Out of 5 patterns, only one, the factory method uses inheritance to create objects.Rest 4 use object composition to delegate the creation of instances to another object.

 There are 5 patterns, related to object instantiation, providing a way to decouple the code that creates the object from the object itself.

 In software design, creational design patterns are all about how you create objects.
 They provide a more flexible and reusable way to instantiate objects compared to just using the new keyword.